susiexia/surfs_up/README.md

 # Challenge

-Seasonal weather analysis for Oahu island
+Seasonal weather analysis for Oahu island based on a comparison of precipitation and temperature between June and December from 2010 to 2017 across all observation stations.

-## Objectives
+## Project Process:

 - **Determine key statistical data about the month of June.**
 ![Jane_stats_summary.png](/Analysis/Jane_stats_summary.png)